gopchandani/qos_synthesis/README.md

 ### How do I get set up? ###

 * If you don't have pip installed, then install the python package manager.
 (Ubuntu package: python-pip)
-* Ensure that the RYU version you install is 3.20 (it is an older version)
+* Ensure that the RYU version you install is 4.0
-* Ensure that you have OVS version 2.1.0 installed.
+* Ensure that you have OVS version 2.3.0 installed.
 * sudo pip install ryu
 * sudo pip install networkx
 * sudo pip install netaddr